justdataplease/page/_data_directory/en/forest-fires-greece.md

 ### Data Description
 The dataset provides information on forest and urban fire incidents where the Hellenic Fire Service (HFS) intervened.
 The data is available in a machine-readable format, and is governed by the terms of Annex C of the related circular (ADA: ΩΩΡΜΧ-ΜΒΛ).
 The terms include attribution to the creator, non-commercial use, and sharing alike.

+### Data Preprocessing
+The individual files are merged into a single dataset and cleaned to ensure consistency.
+Additionally, several helper columns are added to facilitate the analysis.

 ### Definitions for Dataset